 The College will immediately use some of the funds to pay for the ongoing installation of Energy Star windows in Tate Hall, a residence hall for first-year students.
 The rest of the money will go into the College’s revolving fund for sustainability projects.

 Because LC’s contract with Collegiate Clean Energy will continue for a total of 12 years, more renewable energy credit sales will likely take place in the future, Bright said.
 Also, the College is collaborating with CICV to investigate solar power possibilities, with the help of an $807,000 grant from the U.S. Department of Energy’s SunShot Initiative.

-Renewable power is only one of the latest environmental sustainability goals Lynchburg College has pursued over the past decade.
+Renewable power is only one of the latest environmental sustainability goals University of Lynchburg has pursued over the past decade.
 In recent years, the College has invested in projects that reduced the campus electricity use by 32 percent and water use by 45 percent.
 The College also has cut stormwater runoff through the creation of a rain garden, permeable parking areas, and retention tanks.